 Pair a high-capacity period cup with a heavy pad and you may be able to sleep through the night.
 It’s kind of a game-changer, right?

 Sounds like exactly what you need?
 You’ll want to check out the Super Jennie.
-It’s soft, comfortable, and the large size is one of the biggest menstrual cups you can buy.
+It’s soft, comfortable, and the large size is one of the biggest cups you can buy.

 Check out the Super Jennie for yourself over on Amazon: